Skip to content

 Document

-In Code, WP-ohjeet or Dev-notes the classes needed in G-berg/code to achieve special styling.
+Document in the code, WP-ohjeet, or Dev-notes the classes needed in Gutenberg/code to achieve special styling.

-Go through what G-berg base blocks are actually needed in the project, and blacklist the ones that are not allowed/not used in mock up in functions.php according to blacklist_blocks() example.
-Use your imagination. -What can eff things up -> HIDE it!
+Go through which Gutenberg base blocks are actually needed in the project, and blacklist the ones that are not allowed or not used in the mockup in functions.php according to the blacklist_blocks() example.
+Use your imagination—if something can mess things up, hide it!

 Patterns and reusable blocks of "small parts"

-Make patterns or reusable blocks of difficult styling in G-berg -For ex. special arrow buttons or columns with colored box backgrounds etc. Because these "small" things are often forgotten from the technical documentation/planning, maybe here, reflect over this, and add to patterns-task?
+Make patterns or reusable blocks for difficult styling in Gutenberg—for example, special arrow buttons or columns with colored box backgrounds.
+Since these "small" things are often forgotten in technical documentation or planning, reflect on this and add them to the patterns task.